-- The bank shall consider ML/TF risks before introducing the mechanism of online account opening. - The incremental risk to which bank is exposed should be within the ML/TF risk appetite as set by the board. - All such accounts shall be debit restricted unless the customer visits the concerned bank and complete the verification mechanism. - Customers opening accounts through online channel should be considered as non face to face customer and can be treated as high risk customers. - Branch shall monitor the transactions in such account in an extensive manner and any suspicion shall be reported to the compliance department for STR reporting.
+- The bank shall ensure that the customer identification along with his/her geolocation is verified before opening account via online channel. - The bank shall consider ML/TF risks before introducing the mechanism of online account opening. - The incremental risk to which bank is exposed should be within the ML/TF risk appetite as set by the board. - All such accounts shall be debit restricted unless the customer visits the concerned bank and complete the verification mechanism. - Customers who open account through online channel whose physical verification is pending should be considered as non face to face customer and treated as high risk customers. - Branch shall monitor the transactions in such account in an extensive manner and any suspicion shall be reported to the compliance department for STR reporting.

 3.7.
-Provisions Regarding Screening Mechanism of Correspondent Banks
+Provisions Regarding Screening Mechanism of respondent Banks